lfost42/networking/modules/1netplus/defense/scen2/README.md

 d.
 Repeat Step 2a to Step 2c with PC2 and PC3 to verify proper access list operation.

 ### Notes

+I had to restart this one once I figured out the right commands.
+It was satisfying to see that I completed it at 100% when I was done!

 [BACK TO MAIN](https://github.com/lfost42/networking)